-My second summer I moved to the fitter shop.
+My second summer I moved to the fitter area.
 One of my favorite projects while working there was getting to organize the tool boards.
 Our Lean manufacturing facility is organized by task, so it is important to make sure that the boards are in the right locations and supply the right tools needed for each job.
 I worked with many people in each area to ensure our board updates would be exactly what they needed to get their jobs done efficiently.

 I am now a Steamfitter Construction Apprentice, so I have transitioned to a new opportunity- field operations.
 Working on job sites is exciting and there are a lot of dynamics and things to think about.
 In the field, I get to work with a lot of different people from Bassett and use the tools in a more hands-on environment.
 I have really enjoyed it so far and I feel like I’m learning something new every day.

 Looking back I realize that starting in the tool room was the best way for me to get exposure and build a base knowledge for this industry.
-Everyone in the shop was incredibly helpful and not afraid to guide me along the way or teach me an easier, safer, or more efficient way to do a task.
+Everyone was incredibly helpful and not afraid to guide me along the way or teach me an easier, safer, or more efficient way to do a task.
 I asked many silly questions at the beginning and everyone was always more than willing to help me and share their experiences.

 Today, I feel like I’m at an advantage because I learned not only the uses for each tool but also the nicknames and other terms they can be called, which has really helped me on the job site in the real-world application.
 By learning things that prepared me for working on-site in the beginning, I can perform efficiently onsite without having to ask too many questions.
 I already know how the job gets done and what tools and prep materials are needed.
 I’ve been taught the best way to use the tools for safety and I can work right alongside everyone on the job site.